Better173/LEOPARD-password-holder/README.md

 # LEOPARD-password-holder
 LEOPARD is a Linux terminal Python script for safely storing passwords.
 It uses Base64 encoding for data protection, offering a simple, command-line interface to manage your secrets securely.
 Ideal for easy and secure password management.

-## WARNING: IF YOU GOING TO ENTER THE WRONG PASSWOR/SEED PHRASE TO ACCESS DATA, YOU GONNA LOSS ALL YOUR PASSWORD!
+## WARNING: IF YOU GOING TO ENTER THE WRONG PASSWOR/SEED PHRASE AT LEAST ONCE TO ACCESS DATA, YOU GONNA LOSS ALL YOUR PASSWORDS!

 ## Installation and Usage